 - How to start your journal at any point in the past

-- Creating a practice that is structured yet adaptable to one’s lifestyle and preferred approach to journaling
+- Creating a structured yet adaptable practice, while considering your lifestyle and preferences

-Each meeting incorporates presentations as well as opportunities for group and chat room sharing that caters to different engagement styles.
-Although homework is assigned, it easily accommodates participants with busy schedules.
+Each session incorporates presentations as well as opportunities for group sharing that addresses different learning and engagement styles.
+Additionally, homework assignments easily accommodate participants with busy schedules.

 Sustainable Journaling will be offered as a four-part workshop on the following dates: